Back to Homepage

 Diffusion: Sippapas Thienwiwat

-(2026) – Scott Wilson, Dirk Johan Stromberg, Milad Mardekheh, Sippapas Thienwiwat - 20m, live electronics quartet improvisation on TEAMSmulch 26.2
+(2026) – Scirk (Scott Wilson & Dirk Johan Stromberg) - 20m, live electronics duo on TEAMSmulch 26.2

-(2019) – Joo Won Park - 5m49s, monophonic fixed medium
+(2019) – Joo Won Park - 5m49s, monaural fixed medium

 Func Step Mode is a solo piece featuring two instruments I love: a no-input mixer and a drum machine.
 The output of the drum machine feeds into the no-input mixer affecting the rhythm and timbre of already-rich sound palette.
 The no-input (or rather, one-input) mixer thus becomes an analog audio processor with too many knobs to control, which makes every improvisation thrilling and daunting for me.
 The hardware and their setup for Func Step Mode are attenable and replicable, but I think I play these instruments with a distinct voice.